Lael Wilcox: Early life and personal life

 Wilcox was born on July 18, 1986, and grew up in Anchorage, Alaska.
 She graduated from the University of Puget Sound in 2008 with degrees in natural science and French literature.

 Wilcox started bicycling in 2008 at age 20, when she and her then boyfriend, Nicholas Carman, decided to tour the world.
 Working stints to collect money, the two set out on a bicycle tour of over thirty countries.
 They started in North America, then traveled in Eastern Europe, the Middle East, and Africa, logging over 100000 mi.

 Wilcox and Carman separated in 2017.
 In May 2021, Wilcox married Rugile "Rue" Kaladyte, a photojournalist who has documented many of Wilcox's rides.

 Initiatives and sponsorships

 In the 2015–2016 winter and spring, Wilcox and Carman co-developed the off-pavement bikepacking Baja Divide route, which runs from San Diego, California through San Jose del Cabo and on to La Paz, Baja California Sur, Mexico.

-As of 2016, Wilcox and Carman, along with Wilcox's mother, Dawn Wilcox, taught biking skills and repair bicycles for elementary school children in Anchorage.
+As of 2016, Wilcox and Carman, along with Wilcox's mother, Dawn Wilcox, taught biking skills and repaired bicycles for elementary school children in Anchorage.
 They also ran a program to collect bikes to donate to schoolchildren.
 As of 2018-2019, Lael co-leads Anchorage GRIT to get more local girls on bikes, and talks about it and other programs.
 In 2018 Wilcox began the Lael Rides Alaska Women's Scholarship.

 As of 2018 through 2020, Wilcox has general sponsorships from Specialized and Revelate Designs.